rhngla/rhngla.github.io/_posts/2018-03-22-Setup-for-ML.md

 - GCC version 5.4.0
 - GLIBC version 2.23

-A related command (if necessary) to have apt-get reinstall the linux-headers package for current kernel version.
+A related command (if necessary) to have apt-get reinstall the linux-headers package for current kernel version:
 {% highlight bash %}
 sudo apt-get --reinstall install linux-headers-`uname -r`
 {% endhighlight %}